sandeepsanmani/Pandas-PySchoolAnalysis/README.md

 **Analysis Observations**
 From the above analysis, the following conclusions could be drawn
 - It is clear that the top 5 performing schools are:
-  1. Cabrera High School
+  1. Wilson High School
-  2. Griffin High School
+  2. Pena High School
-  3. Holden High School
+  3. Wright High School
-  4. Pena High School
+  4. Cabrera High School
-  5. Shelton High School
+  5. Holden High School

 - Schools with higher spending averages, has lower overall passing rate.
-- Medium and small schools has higher overall passing rate compared to the larger schools.
+- Medium and small schools have higher overall passing rate compared to the larger schools.
-- Finally Charter schools has higher overall passing rate than district schools.
+- Finally Charter schools have higher overall passing rate than district schools.